 Evergreen hedges are perfect for a privacy screen because they mature into dense hedges quicker than other plants.
-When planting living screen, plant them in a zigzag pattern to get a fuller effect and allow the evergreens to get adequate sun and air.
+When planting a living screen, plant them in a zigzag pattern to get a fuller effect and allow the evergreens to get adequate sun and air.
 It prevents breakage due to strong wind.

 Boxwood or Buxus is perfect for low evergreen hedges as well as a topiary plant.
 It has very dense dark evergreen leaves.
-It is a slow growing plant and should be cropped in late spring.
+It is a slow-growing plant and should be cropped in late spring.
 It is appropriate for all types of soil and conditions except for wet and windy areas.
 Korean boxwood is sturdier than the English variety.

 Holly or Ilex Pquifolium is best for evergreen hedges in the shade.
 It is a prickly tree that produces red berries.
 Holly hedges look good if well-maintained.
-It requires acidic soil.
-The American variant is more adaptable than the English one.
+It requires acidic soil; The American variant is more adaptable than the English one.

 Western Red Cedar

 Western Red Cedar or Thuja Plicata grows slower than the Leylandii.
 It provides a dense conifer hedge with aromatic leaves when crushed.
 It is recommended to trim the hedge in early autumn.
 It grows in the shade or under the sun if the soil is well-drained.